-1. Make sure there are no objects to obstruct airflow in and out of the server.
+1. Make sure there are no objects obstructing the airflow in and out of the chassis.
 In addition, if you are using a front bezel, make sure the bezel's filter is replaced periodically.
-2. Do not operate the server without drives or drive trays in the drive bays.
+2. Except for brief periods while swapping hard drives, do not operate the server without drives or the drive carriers in the drive bays.
 Use only recommended server parts.
 3. Make sure no wires or foreign objects obstruct airflow through the chassis.
 Pull all excess cabling out of the airflow path or use shorter cables.
 4. The control panel LEDs inform you of system status.
 See "Chapter 3: System Interface" for details on the LEDs and the control panel buttons.